chgagnon/tic-slack-toe/README.md

 environment variable.
 The database should be configured with the following sequence of commands:
 - `CREATE TABLE tic_tac_win (player_id TEXT UNIQUE, num_wins INT);` - create a table for
-  Slack ID and corresponding win counts for each player
+  Slack ID and corresponding win count for each player
 - `CREATE TYPE tictactile AS ENUM ('X', 'O', 'OPEN');` - create enum in Postgres to represent possible tile states
 - `CREATE TABLE tic_tac_curr_team (letter tictactile);` - create a table to store a single